ArsenalInternational

 “When the group first met him, we were immediately drawn to his personality and what a great person he is.
 When you see him play, you realize there is a ton of talent as well.
 We're really excited, because not only is Yunus a player for today, he's a player for the future.”

-Get excited for the 2022 World Cup USMNT fans
+Get excited for the 2022 USMNT fans

 Musah joins a golden generation of youthful U.S. male talent, including Christian Pulisic, Sergino Dest, Weston McKennie, Tyler Adams, and Gio Reyna.
-All players could one-day line up for the USMNT in the 2022 World Cup
+All players could one-day line up for the USMNT in the 2022 World Cup.

 Even Professor Arsene Wenger sees big things on the USMNT's horizon.